 Lino A. Saputo, Jr. joined the Company in 1988 as Administrative Assistant.
 In 1993, he became Vice President, Operations and, in 1998, Executive Vice President, Operations.
 From July 2001 to January 2004, he was President and Chief Operating Officer of the Company's Dairy Products Division (USA).
 In March 2004, he was appointed to the position of President and Chief Executive Officer and, since 2011, he also holds the position of Vice Chairman of the Board.
-Mr. Saputo, Jr. serves on the Board of Directors of Transcontinental Inc., National Bank of Canada and Warrnambool Cheese and Butter Factory Company Holdings Limited, the Company's Australian subsidiary.
+Mr. Saputo, Jr. serves on the Board of Directors of National Bank of Canada.
+Following Mr. Emanuele (Lino) Saputo's retirement as Chairman of the Board of the Company effective August 1, 2017, Mr. Lino A. Saputo, Jr. will be appointed to the position of Chairman of the Board on that date, subject to his re-election as director at the Meeting, and will retain his responsibilities as the Company's Chief Executive Officer.